jeftegoes/AwsOverview/Networking & Content Delivery/Amazon CloudFront.md

 ## 3.4.
 Cache invalidations

-- In case you update the back-end origin, CloudFront doesn't know about it and will only get the refreshed content after the TTL has expired.
+- In case we update the back-end origin, CloudFront doesn't know about it and will only get the refreshed content after the TTL has expired.
-- However, you can force an entire or partial cache refresh (thus bypassing the TTL) by performing a **CloudFront Invalidation**.
+- However, we can force an entire or partial cache refresh (thus bypassing the TTL) by performing a **CloudFront Invalidation**.
-- You can invalidate all files (\*) or a special path (/Images/\*).
+- We can invalidate all files (\*) or a special path (/Images/\*).

 ![Cache Invalidations](/Images/AWSCloudFrontCacheInvalidations.png)